 Pathways

 Pathways is a program for individuals receiving Temporary Assistance for Needy Families (TANF) and referred by the Office of Public Assistance (OPA).
 Pathways provides intense case management services to TANF cash assistance participants that focus on employment and training activities leading to self-support.
-Pathways also assists participants with a defined physical and/or mental disability in the federal disability benefit application process.
 The goals of the Pathways program are to support individuals as they enter or re-enter the job market and to assist them in obtaining the skills necessary to become self-sufficient.
-For more information about these services in Hill, Blaine and Liberty Counties, please call 406-265-6743 x1101.
+For more information about these services in Hill, Blaine, and Liberty Counties, please call 406-265-6743 x1101.

 Adult Basic Literacy Education